AhmedNabilSharawy/educational-platform/docs/data-distribution.md

   - Deploying duplicate infrastructure via IaC (Terraform).
   - Using CI/CD to bootstrap services.
   - Configuring S3 replication and Route53 rules.

 ---

-## ✅ Compliance

-- Satisfies regional regulations like **Saudi PDPL** and **U.S. data protection** standards.
-- Future-proofed to handle GDPR and similar laws if expansion occurs in Europe or elsewhere.

----